jjant/LTAlang/project/README.md

-# LTAlang 💻
+# :shipit: LTA language

-LTAlang is a simple programming language featuring
+LTA language is a programming language with great features compiling to Ecmascript 2017

 ## Build & Run
 To build and run